 Cleaning can be quite difficult

 Since fabric is very absorbent, it could easily gather dust and stains, and it will take more of your effort in cleaning compared to having leather seats where you can just wipe the stains and dust off easily.
+In these situations, it is recommended to select a car seat cover for your vehicle.

 Vacuum, spray and wipe, vacuum again